Metropolis (1927 film): Original reception

 Despite the film's later reputation, some contemporary critics panned it.
+Variety's first review of the film in Berlin considered the scenario to be weak and felt that the artistic work had been wasted on the manufactured story although did acknowledge that nothing had been filmed like it before and its effect was positively overwhelming and that there were some exceptional performances.
 Critic Mordaunt Hall of The New York Times called it a "technical marvel with feet of clay".
 A review by H. G. Wells dated 17 April 1927 accused it of "foolishness, cliché, platitude, and muddlement about mechanical progress and progress in general".
 He faulted Metropolis for its premise that automation created drudgery rather than relieving it, wondered who was buying the machines' output if not the workers, and found parts of the story derivative of Shelley's Frankenstein, Karel Čapek's R.U.R., and his own The Sleeper Awakes.
 Wells called Metropolis "quite the silliest film", but the New York Herald Tribune called it "a weird and fascinating picture".

 In The New Yorker Oliver Claxton called Metropolis "unconvincing and overlong", faulting much of the plot as "laid on with a terrible Teutonic heaviness, and an unnecessary amount of philosophizing in the beginning" that made the film "as soulless as the city of its tale".
 He also called the acting "uninspired with the exception of Brigitte Helm".
 Nevertheless, Claxton wrote that "the setting, the use of people and their movement, and various bits of action stand out as extraordinary and make it nearly an obligatory picture."
 Other critics considered the film a remarkable achievement that surpassed even its high expectations, praising its visual splendour and ambitious production values.